Skip to main content

 Metrics endpoint not responding on port 9404

-Cause: The JMX exporter agent is not loaded or the port is wrong.
+Cause: The JMX exporter agent did not load, or the port is wrong.

 Fix:

-2. Confirm the port number matches between the agent config and the Collector scrape target
+2. Check that the port in the agent argument matches the Collector scrape target.

-3. Check Cassandra logs for agent startup errors
+3. Check the Cassandra logs for agent startup errors.

 Only JVM metrics appear, no Cassandra metrics